guettli/git-tips/README.md

 Most of them use the [Bash Strict Mode](https://github.com/guettli/bash-strict-mode).

-## One dir per PR
+## One directory per PR

-Imagine you work on one git repo, and there are three RPs.
-These PRs exist for some days, and constantly doing `git switch` is not convenient.
+Imagine you work on one Git repo and there are three PRs.
+These PRs stay open for several days, so constantly running `git switch` gets annoying.

-The solution is simple: Create several copies of your git repo.
+The solution is simple: create several copies of your Git repo.
 Imagine your repo is called `foo`.

-Then checkout that repo for times:
+Then check out that repo four times:

 - foo-main
 - foo-pr-one
 - foo-pr-two
 - foo-pr-three

-If you use vscode, you can set the colors of the borders in each directory differently:
+If you use VS Code, you can give each directory a different border color:

 ```json
 {